Taorah/MET2MOD/README.md

       ↓
 Concatenate yearly files
       ↓
-Multi-decadal ADCIRC forcing
+Multi-decadal coastal model forcing
 ```

-The example workflow included in this repository demonstrates the generation of long-term ADCIRC Oceanweather (OWI) meteorological forcing using ERA5 atmospheric reanalysis data for the Gulf of Mexico, Caribbean Sea, and Western North Atlantic.
+The example workflow included in this repository demonstrates the generation of long-term Oceanweather (OWI) meteorological forcing for coastal models, using ERA5 atmospheric reanalysis data for any location of interest across the world
+Case Study Example/Application: Gulf of Mexico, Caribbean Sea, and Western North Atlantic.

 ---

 # Workflow Flexibility

-The Example Application provides a complete, reproducible workflow using ERA5 data and ADCIRC Oceanweather (OWI) forcing.
+The Example Application provides a complete, reproducible workflow using ERA5 data and coastal model Oceanweather (OWI) forcing.
 While this example serves as the reference implementation, MET2MOD has been designed so that users can adapt key components of the workflow to suit different applications.

 The table below summarizes the primary user-configurable parameters available throughout the workflow.